 Some of the matters that might justify appearing on the list as urgent include:

-- Supervised contact, including where this occurs under current parenting arrangements and COVID-19 has made performance of the obligation difficult or impossible, and the parties cannot agree on an alternative arrangement.
+- Supervised contact, including where this occurs under current parenting arrangements and COVID-19 has made the performance of the obligation difficult or impossible, and the parties cannot agree on an alternative arrangement.

 - Border restrictions: the parties live in different States or Territories and the child cannot travel between the parties’ residences due to border restrictions.